7Ragnarok7/DEDMAP/README.md

  - -t option must be exclusively provided if any other option is used like -p or -v or -n.

- - By default, the top 1024 ports will be scanned if no ports are specified.
+ - By default, the top 100 commonly used ports will be scanned if no ports are specified.

  - Long Options (--<options>) have more priority.